kubos/kubos/apis/app-api/rust/README.md

   fn on_boot(&self, _args: Vec<String>) -> Result<(), Error> {
     println!("OnBoot logic");

-    let request = r#"mutation {
+    // GraphQL request to turn on the radio let request = r#"mutation {
             power(state: ON) {
                 success
             }
         }"#;

-    match query(&ServiceConfig::new("radio-service")?, request, Some(Duration::from_secs(1))) {
+    // Send the GraphQL request to the radio sevice match query(&ServiceConfig::new("radio-service")?, request, Some(Duration::from_secs(1))) {
         Err(error) => bail!("Failed to communicate with radio service: {}", error),
         Ok(data) => {
+            // Parse the response to verify that the operation was
+            // successful
             if let Some(success) = data.get("power")
                 .and_then(|power| power.get("success"))
             {